-Interest on these Class A(2013-2) notes will begin to accrue on the issuance date for the Class A(2013-2) notes, expected to be May 14, 2013, and will be calculated on the basis of a 360-day year and the actual number of days in the related interest period.
+Interest on these Class A(2014-1) notes will begin to accrue on the issuance date for the Class A(2014-1) notes, expected to be February 10, 2014, and will be calculated on the basis of a 360-day year and the actual number of days in the related interest period.
 Each interest period will begin on and include an interest payment date and end on but exclude the next interest payment date.
-However, the first interest period will begin on and include the issuance date for the Class A(2013-2) notes and end on but exclude the first interest payment date for the Class A(2013-2) notes, June 17, 2013.
+However, the first interest period will begin on and include the issuance date for the Class A(2014-1) notes and end on but exclude the first interest payment date for the Class A(2014-1) notes, April 15, 2014.

 LIBOR for each interest period will be determined on the second business day before the beginning of that interest period.
-However, LIBOR for the initial interest period will be determined two business days before the issuance date of the Class A(2013-2) notes.
 For calculating LIBOR only, a business day is any U.S. business day that U.S. dollar deposits are transacted in the London interbank market.
 A U.S. business day is any day that is a business day in New York, New York, Richmond, Virginia and Falls Church, Virginia.

-LIBOR will be the rate appearing on Reuters Screen LIBOR01 Page as of 11:00 a.m., London time, on the applicable determination date for deposits in U.S. dollars for a one-month period.
-If that rate does not appear on Reuters Screen LIBOR01 Page, the indenture trustee will request four prime banks (selected by the beneficiary of COMET) in the London interbank market to provide quotations of their rates for U.S. dollar deposits for a one-month period, at approximately 11:00 a.m., London time, on that day.
+LIBOR will be the rate appearing on Reuters Screen LIBOR01 Page as of 11:00 a.m., London time, on the applicable determination date for deposits in U.S. dollars for a three-month period; provided, however, if an early redemption event or event of default occurs, LIBOR will be the rate for U.S. dollar deposits for a one-month period.
+If that rate does not appear on Reuters Screen LIBOR01 Page, the indenture trustee will request four prime banks (selected by the beneficiary of COMET) in the London interbank market to provide quotations of their rates for U.S. dollar deposits for a three-month period (or, if an early redemption event or event of default occurs, for a one-month period), at approximately 11:00 a.m., London time, on that day.
 LIBOR will then be the average of those rates.
-However, if less than two rates are provided, LIBOR will be the average of the rates for loans in U.S. dollars to leading European banks for a one-month period offered by four major banks (selected by the beneficiary of COMET) in New York City, at approximately 11:00 a.m., New York City time, on that day.
+However, if less than two rates are provided, LIBOR will be the average of the rates for loans in U.S. dollars to leading European banks for a three-month period (or, if an early redemption event or event of default occurs, for a one-month period) offered by four major banks (selected by the beneficiary of COMET) in New York City, at approximately 11:00 a.m., New York City time, on that

-Interest on the Class A(2013-2) notes for any interest payment date will equal the product of:
+Interest on the Class A(2014-1) notes for any interest payment date will equal the product of:

-- the Class A(2013-2) note interest rate for the applicable interest period; times - the actual number of days in the related interest period divided by 360; times - the outstanding dollar principal amount of the Class A(2013-2) notes as of the related record date.
+- the Class A(2014-1) note interest rate for the applicable interest period; times - the actual number of days in the related interest period divided by 360; times - the outstanding dollar principal amount of the Class A(2014-1) notes as of the related record date.

-COMET will make interest payments on these Class A (2013-2) notes on the 15th day of each month, beginning in June 2013.
+COMET will make interest payments on these Class A(2014-1) notes on the 15th day of each January, April, July and October, beginning in April 2014; provided, however, if an early redemption event or event of default occurs, the interest payment date will be the 15th day of each month.
 Interest payments due on a day that is not a business day in New York, New York, Richmond, Virginia or Falls Church, Virginia will be made on the following business day.